|Mickey Rooney on the cover of "Time."|

 |Mickey Rooney in his award-winning role of "The Black Stallion"|

 PostscriptIncidentally, just to show there are two sides to everything and we need to present every side of debatable issues, here is an anonymous rebuttal to the "Marilyn Monroe" story from an anonymous source at an anonymous place on the anonymous Internet.
 The facts of how Marilyn Monroe was named really don't matter in this author's opinion in the context of Mickey Rooney's passing.
 It's a great story even if Mickey was just, well, telling a great story in his later years (the "Marilyn" story actually came out many years ago during an interview Mickey gave to a magazine).
-We'll note the "facts" of the matter (if such is the case, nothing you find online is necessarily to be taken at face value), observe that Mickey did have a tendency toward, shall we shall, exaggerating certain details, let anyone interested investigate for themselves, and move on:
+Mickey did have a tendency toward, shall we shall, exaggerating certain details.
+Anyone interested can investigate for themselves.
+Here's one take on the issue:

 "Mickey Rooney did NOT name Marilyn Monroe.
 She was named in 1946 by Ben Lyon, a talent scout and casting director for 20th Century Fox, when Norma Jeane (NOT Norma Rae) signed her first studio contract.
 Norma Jeane suggested the surname Monroe because it was her mother's maiden name and was a name to which she felt attached.
 Lyon suggested Marilyn because he admired the late stage actress Marilyn Miller.
 In fact, he had briefly been engaged to her at one time.
 The name was alliterative, even musical, and Norma Jeane Dougherty agreed to become Marilyn Monroe.
 Mickey Rooney is a raconteur and self-promoter, even pretending to be Walt Disney's inspiration for Mickey Mouse's name!"RIP Mickey Rooney, still engendering debate after his passing.